jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-domains-with-quickmail.md

 ## How to Add or Remove Email Forwarding?

-Email forwarding can only be added during the domain order process.
-To add, remove, or update email forwarding after that, contact support@quickmail.io.
+Email forwarding (also called email redirect or email redirection) can only be configured during the domain order process.
+If you need to add, remove, update, enable, disable, suspend, resume, or change email forwarding/redirects after your domain has been created, please contact support@quickmail.io.

 ![screenshot](../images/011_file-CcL5XIedCf.png)

 ## How to Add or Remove Domain Forwarding?

-Domain forwarding can only be added during the domain order process.
-To add, remove, or update domain forwarding after that, contact support@quickmail.io.
+Domain forwarding (also called domain redirect or URL forwarding) can only be configured during the domain order process.
+If you need to add, remove, update, enable, disable, suspend, resume, or change domain forwarding/redirects after your domain has been created, please contact support@quickmail.io

 ![screenshot](../images/012_file-1zITOXHScT.png)